-Not since Charlie Chaplin made potatoes dance has a character given such heart wrenching emotions with so little dialog.
-Pixar Studios and Andrew Stanton took a big risk with WALL-E as it’s hard to believe a love story between two tiny robots could work so well when neither of them were particularly loquacious.
-Hell, there is no dialog between characters for the first 22 minutes of the movie.
+Not since Charlie Chaplin made potatoes dance has a character given such heart-wrenching emotions with so little dialogue.
+Pixar Studios and Andrew Stanton took a big risk with WALL-E as it’s hard to believe a love story between two tiny robots could work so well when neither of them was particularly loquacious.
+Hell, there is no dialogue between characters for the first 22 minutes of the movie.
 That’s ballsy for a film marketed for kids.
 The scene with WALL-E holding the inert EVE’s hand through all kinds of weather still breaks my heart.
 His design is economical and practical but with expressive eyes that give us a character we can’t help but fall in love with.

 Robby the Robot is one of the rarest of science fiction creations because though he was built to star in the 1956 film Forbidden Planet he became so much more.
 Robby is also the earliest film robot that clearly obeys Isaac Asimov’s “Three Laws of Robotics” to the point where when told to kill almost self-destructs.
 His popularity led him to branch out into other projects and even other genres.
-He aided in a super computer in its attempt take of the world in film The Invisible Boy, but it’s in television that he became a star where he would face off against Nick Charles in The Thin Man or put on trial in an episode of Columbo.
+He aided in a supercomputer in its attempt to take over the world in the film The Invisible Boy, but it’s on television that he became a star where he would face off against Nick Charles in The Thin Man or put on trial in an episode of Columbo.
 From the Twilight Zone to The Addams Family this most recognizable and versatile of all robots achieved what many “real actors” never could and he will never be forgotten.

-Vin Diesel has starred in many excellent action films in his career so far but for me his vocal performance as The Iron Giant is still my favorite.
-This story of a boy and his robot is just perfect; funny, dramatic, exciting, basically it has everything, but mostly it’s full of heart.
-All the characters in the film are great from the sci-fi loving boy to the beatnik artist, the long suffering mom, and nasty government agent Kent Mansley.
+Vin Diesel has starred in many excellent action films in his career so far but for me, his vocal performance as The Iron Giant is still my favourite.
+This story of a boy and his robot is just perfect; funny, dramatic, exciting, basically, it has everything, but mostly it’s full of heart.
+All the characters in the film are great from the sci-fi-loving boy to the beatnik artist, the long suffering mom, and nasty government agent Kent Mansley.
 It’s the core message that makes this film stand above many others as something that was designed for wholesale destruction decides, “You are who you choose to be” and becomes a true hero.
-If you don’t get choked up when the Iron Giant flies to meet the nuclear missile and simple says, “Superman” there is a good chance you aren’t human but a cold uncaring robot yourself.
+If you don’t get choked up when the Iron Giant flies to meet the nuclear missile and simply says, “Superman” there is a good chance you aren’t human but a cold uncaring robot yourself.

-So there are my top ten favorite movie robots, take the order with a grain of salt as I rearranged them multiple times and still think about moving some of them around again.
-But before we leave I will give a shout out to Mechani-Kong from King Kong Escapes who only got nudged out of Mechagodzilla’s spot because he only had the one appearance.
+So there are my top ten favourite movie robots, take the order with a grain of salt as I rearranged them multiple times and still think about moving some of them around again.
+But before we leave I will give a shout-out to Mechani-Kong from King Kong Escapes who only got nudged out of Mechagodzilla’s spot because he only had one appearance.